mrm8391/ElasticSurfaceFracture/README.md

 Utilities.js - Misc. utility functions

 Other notes:
 Unfortunately, Delaunay Triangulation could not be finished before the project deadline.
 A partial implementation is located in js/esf/delaunayTriangulation, but a library is used in-place of this functionality (in Plane.js) in the interest of a working project.
-To see the results of this, change in the Config.js file the value ourDT from false to true.
+To see the results of this, the user may toggle ours vs the delaunator.

 Also, due to unknown reasons, the simulation is taking a large performance hit (especially with tearing enabled).
 Smaller tesselation density is recommended to increase performance.